jimmyjon711/AT-Documentation/docs/afc-klipper-add-on/configuration/AFC.cfg.md

 #    Buffer trailing color
 led_buffer_disable: 0,0,0,0.25
 #    Buffer disable color
+led_spool_illuminate: 1,1,1,0
+#    Loading color to illuminate spool, currently only for QuattroBox units and can be
+#    overridden in AFC_QuattroBox section
 n20_break_delay_time: 0.200
 #    Default: 0.200
 #    Time to wait between breaking n20 motors(nSleep/FWD/RWD all 1) and then